yuckdevchan/firewick/README.md

 # cleantube
-A YouTube frontend with a clean interface, dislikes and no ads, powered by Invidious.
+A YouTube frontend with a clean UI, dislikes and no ads, powered by Invidious.